Homemade Italian Pasta Sauce Recipe (Vegan Marinara)

 This post may contain affiliate links, which means that I make a small commission off items you purchase at no additional cost to you.
 Please read my policy page.

 Rich, incredibly flavorful, and slightly sweet, this Italian pasta sauce recipe is sure to become a family favorite.
-With just a few simple ingredients and even less activity, you’ll have the most heavenly sauce on hand to spoon over pasta, pizza, or soft, crusty bread.
+With just a few simple ingredients and even less activity, you’ll have the most heavenly sauce on hand to spoon over pasta with basil, pizza, or soft, crusty bread.

 Adorn yourself with an adorable apron, put on an Italian opera (or find a fine Italian cafe video to play), and let’s get cooking!
 Buon appetito!